 Custom data

-Custom data is one of the most powerful features offered by the Kameleoon platform which allows any type of data to be easily associated with each visitor and used for two purposes:
+Custom data is one of the most powerful features offered by Kameleoon.
+Custom data allows any type of data to be easily associated with each visitor, and is used for two purposes:

-- To generate targeting segments based on visitor data, including creating advanced segments for A/B tests and personalizations.
+- To generate targeting segments based on visitor data, including creating advanced segments for experiments and personalizations.

 Examples of custom data can include a wide range of information, such as age, previous purchases, current cart amount, and favorite category.
 Typically, custom data is closely tied to the specificities of a given business.
 For example, if you operate a marketplace website, you may want to create custom data that indicates whether a particular visitor is primarily a "buyer" or a "seller".